How to install cabinet hardware the right way so you don’t mess up the lovely finish on your new cabinets.

 But they’re so pristine, so beautiful, so unblemished.

-But don’t let a little intimidation stand in the way of fulfilling your vision.
+You can totally do this yourself.
+It can be scary drilling holes in your brand new cabinets, but don’t let a little intimidation stand in the way of fulfilling your vision.
 You can drill those holes, and the cabinets will be even better for it.

 You just need a few tips to get you started in the right direction and give you the confidence you need to attack this project.
 Only a few nerve-wracking minutes separate you from the completion of your whole project!